HomeArticlesGuideUS Home Buying Guide

 Use the Down Payment Calculator to model all three scenarios.
 It shows the savings timelines, PMI cost over time, and the total 30-year cost difference between each approach.

-Down payment assistance programs: Many states offer first-time homebuyer grants and forgivable second mortgages that cover part of the down payment.
-Programs vary by state, income limits, and property price caps — check your state's housing finance agency website.
+Many states also offer first-time homebuyer grants and forgivable second mortgages that cover part of the down payment.
+Programs vary by state, income limits, and property price caps, so check your state's housing finance agency website.

 Step 3: Calculate Your Monthly Mortgage Payment

-The mortgage-calculator gives you the principal and interest (P&I) component of your monthly payment, but your actual housing cost has four parts — often abbreviated as PITI:
+The Mortgage Calculator gives you the principal and interest (P&I) component of your monthly payment, but your actual housing cost has four parts, often abbreviated as PITI: Principal, Interest, Taxes, and Insurance (homeowners plus PMI if applicable).

-The lower rate on a 15-year loan (typically 0.5–0.75% less than a 30-year) compounds over fewer years, producing dramatic total savings for borrowers who can handle the higher payment.
+The lower rate on a 15-year loan (typically 0.5 to 0.75% less than a 30-year) compounds over fewer years, producing dramatic total savings for borrowers who can handle the higher payment.

 Use the Mortgage Calculator to model any loan amount, term, and interest rate combination.
 Toggle between 15 and 30 years to see side-by-side payment comparisons.